Injured Mikel out of Stoke City clash versus Adomah’s Queens Park Rangers | Goal.com

 🚨 𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦 🚨#QPRSTO pic.twitter.com/sC0Krq7T8E— QPR FC (@QPR) December 15, 2020

-Victory for Mikel's team at the Kiyan Prince Foundation Stadium would take them up in the English second tier log.
+Victory for Mikel's team at the Kiyan Prince Foundation Stadium would boost their standing in the second tier.

 Currently, they are eighth having accrued 29 points from 18 games, while QPR occupy the 19th spot with 16 points from the same number of outings.